mageplaza/magento-2-blog-graphql/README.md

 ## 4. Contribute to this module

-Feel free to **Fork** and contrinute to this module and create a pull request so we will merge your changes main branch.
+Feel free to **Fork** and contribute to this module and create a pull request so we will merge your changes main branch.

 ## 5. Get Support